Best Western Plus Waterbury - Stowe

 The location, value and quality of our Waterbury hotel is what catches the eyes of travelers, but it's our service that brings return visitors back year after year.

-Come and relax in our Green Mountain Vista Hotel surrounded by Nature.
-Situated atop a plateau in the heart of the Green Mountains, the Best Western Plus at Waterbury-Stowe is the perfect year round vacation, reception and meeting headquarters.
+Come and relax in our Green Mountain Vista Hotel surrounded by nature.
+Situated atop a plateau in the heart of the Green Mountains, the Best Western Plus at Waterbury - Stowe is the perfect year round vacation and meeting headquarters.

 Our comfortable, attractive and affordable accommodations are suited for all budgets and travelers.
 From rooms with two double beds to luxurious suites with mountain views and whirlpool tubs, you will find the perfect room for your next visit to Vermont.